spryker/oryx/docs/dependency-injection/interceptors.md

 });
 ```

-## Implementation

-To create an interceptor, `HttpInterceptor` interface should be implemented into service.
+To create an interceptor, `HttpInterceptor` interface is implemented.
 Most interceptors transform the outgoing request before passing it to the next interceptor in the chain, by calling `handle(url, options)`.

-An interceptor may transform the response event stream as well, by applying additional RxJS operators on the stream returned by handle().
+An interceptor may transform the response event stream as well, by applying additional RxJS operators on the stream returned by `handle()`.

 ```ts
 export class NewInterceptor implements HttpInterceptor {